Hypanthium: Variations in plant species

 The stamens borne on the hypanthium are the pollen-producing reproductive organs of the flower.
-The hypanthium helps in many ways with the reproduction and cross pollination pathways of most plants.
+The hypanthium helps in many ways with the reproduction pathways of most plants.
 It provides weather protection and a medium to sustain the lost pollen, increasing the probability of fertility and cross-pollination.
 The retained pollen can then attach to pollinators such as birds, bees, moths, beetles, bats, butterflies and other animals.
 Wind can act as an instigator for fertilisation.
 The hypanthium is also an adaptive feature for structural support.
 It helps the stem fuse with the flower, in turn strengthening the bond and overall stability and integrity.